 People who observe more than they speak often possess these signs of emotional intelligence

-by Lachlan Brown | November 13, 2025, 1:53 pm
+by Lachlan Brown | May 4, 2026, 5:19 pm

-I’ve always believed you can tell a lot about a person not by what they say, but by what they don’t say.
+You can tell a lot about a person not by what they say, but by what they don’t say.

-They were the ones sitting back, watching, listening, absorbing the room like a quiet radar.
+They’re the ones sitting back, watching, listening, absorbing the room like a quiet radar.

 And if you’ve ever been the observer type yourself, you might have noticed something interesting: people tell you things.